Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - Why is a larger area needed for more precise control?
 ![Figure 8.9](figure8-9.png)
 - Lesions in M1 or the corticospinal tract result in hemiplegia.
-- Hemiplegia: the inability to produce voluntary movement.
+- *Hemiplegia*: the inability to produce voluntary movement.
 - The dorsal/where visual stream can be further subdivided into a dorso-dorsal stream and a ventro-dorsal stream.
 ![Figure 8.10](figure8-10.png)
 - The dorso-dorsal stream is used for the act of reaching as it requires the representation of the location of an object in space with respect to the person’s own body.
 - Damage to the dorso-dorsal stream results in optic ataxia.
-- Optic ataxia: the inability to reach for objects even though they can recognize it.
+- *Optic ataxia*: the inability to reach for objects even though they can recognize it.
 - The ventro-dorsal stream is used for producing transitive gestures (manipulating an object) and intransitive gestures (signifying intension such as waving goodbye).
 - Damage to the ventro-dorsal stream results in apraxia.
-- Apraxia: the inability to make coordinated, goal-directed movement.
+- *Apraxia*: the inability to make coordinated, goal-directed movement.
-- Central pattern generator (CPG): neurons within the spinal cord that can generate an entire sequence of actions without any external feedback signal.
+- *Central pattern generator (CPG)*: neurons within the spinal cord that can generate an entire sequence of actions without any external feedback signal.
 - The motor system is truly hierarchical because the highest levels are only concerned with issuing commands to achieve an action, whereas lower-level mechanisms translate those commands into a specific neuromuscular pattern via CPGs.
 - So if cortical neurons aren’t coding specific patterns of motor commands, what are they doing?
 - Two types of action plans
-    - Trajectory-based: specifying the current location and how to move to get to the new location.
+    - *Trajectory-based*: specifying the current location and how to move to get to the new location.
-    - Location-based: specifying the new location and what’s needed at the new location.
+    - *Location-based*: specifying the new location and what’s needed at the new location.
 - Experiments with monkeys favor the location-based action plan.
 - This reminds me of the mouse-maze experiment in the cognitive science textbook where it showed the same result.
 Mice make cognitive maps based on locations, not movements.
 - Location isn’t the only information being encoded though as actions require a set of sequential movements.